 The Sponsored Projects Office (SPO) at UC Berkeley is responsible for reviewing and authorizing proposals for submission and for interpreting, negotiating, and accepting contracts and grants for sponsored projects funded by federal and state agencies, foundations, and other public and private sources.
 SPO prepares and negotiates all subawards for collaborative research.
 SPO also provides resources for finding funding opportunities.

 RAC Information Services

-The RAC Information Technology team develops and manages RAC systems, such as the Phoebe system, RAC business intelligence tools, such as Tableau, and RAC web content.
-RAC-IT also manages SPO records, including distribution of transaction information to the campus for all SPO proposal, award, and subaward actions.
+The RAC Information Services team develops and manages RAC systems, such as the Phoebe system, RAC business intelligence tools, such as Tableau, and RAC web content.
+RAC-IS also manages SPO records, including distribution of transaction information to the campus for all SPO proposal, award, and subaward actions.